whistlegraph/aesthetic-computer/README.txt

        - [] Tap the word to return to the prompt and leave the command as is.
        - [] Swipe the word in any direction to erase the command and return to the prompt.
+- [] User Accounts
+  - [👨‍🦰] How quickly could I tie this to user accounts and make it permanent rn?
+Could I do this all today?
+    - [-] Set up passwordless email authorization.
+    - [] `name username` will set a user's name to whatever they like if there is no existing conflict
+      - [] Require confirmation from user via a button press or tap.
 - [] ✏️ Diary
   - [] A simple diary tool / "performative poetry" piece.
     - [] Write entries which playback in realtime to show the typing, like recei-ving a DM.
 See: